Fighting Against the Forest Sale

 The sale was first proposed back in 2018, and since then, various environmental advocacy groups, such as Cascadia Wildlands, and politicians have spoken out against it.
 Congressman Peter DeFazio wrote a letter to USFS Chief Vicki Christiansen in May 2021, admonishing the Forest Service for trying to move forward with the sale.
 Prominent forest ecologists Jerry Franklin and Norm Johnson have spoken out, too.

 Meanwhile, forest advocates visited the area frequently, Wren says, admiring the beauty of the large trees and nearby streams.
-Another activist, Keyboard, says the other day they came across a tree with a circumference of 95 inches.
+Another activist, Keyboard, says the other day they came across a tree with a diameter of 95 inches.
 Many of these trees are almost 200 years old.

 Another important aspect of this land, Wren says, is it contains two important tributaries that flow into the McKenzie River — the river that provides life for the diverse ecosystems around it as well as drinking water for hundreds of thousands of people.